When done mindfully, I believe travel can help heal the world’s wounds.

 You might think it’s ok to give them candy instead, but consider their lack of access to dental care and think again.
 If you absolutely MUST give something, make it a nutritious snack.
 But even in that case, it’s setting a dangerous precedent.
 I know it’s hard, but try not to let your own feelings of guilt lead you to make a bad situation worse.

 Be skeptical of voluntourism.

-Voluntourism – the sub-category of tourism where travelers “volunteer” their skills to local causes – is a huge trend these days.
+Voluntourism – the sub-category of tourism where travelers “volunteer” their skills to local causes – is very popular these days and some people see it as a form of ethical travel.
 Understandably, many people are looking for ways to get involved in global efforts to help solve important global problems.
 That urge to Do Something, once you’ve gotten a glimpse of the impossibly heavy weight of the world’s most complex issues, can be so strong.

 But if you look closely at many voluntourism opportunities, red flags reveal themselves.
 Why would a developing country need untrained college students to come build schools, when there are plenty of local underemployed young men with experience in construction work?

 Or even more harmfully, could this “orphanage” actually be a for-profit scam separating children from their families and keeping them out of school?
 Even if the kids are “real” orphans, what happens when vulnerable kids become emotionally attached to volunteers who drop in for a week and then disappear completely?

 In almost all cases, you need to realize that volunteering abroad is actually a business.
 That doesn’t mean it’s always a bad thing, or that you shouldn’t do it, but recognize this first: if you’re paying to “volunteer,” you’re being sold an experience.
 The voluntourism industry sells structured cultural exchange, a sense of purpose, and a respite from the guilt that comes with having been born into fortunate circumstances.